20 Best Things to Do in Plymouth, MA

 Located in Fall River, Massachusetts, the Battleship Cove is a non-profit marine museum and military monument.

-It is home to the beautifully adorned battleship USS Massachusetts, which has the globe's biggest collection of World War II naval warships.
+It is home to the beautifully adorned battleship USS Massachusetts, which has the globe's most extensive collection of World War II naval warships.

-It is situated at the junction of the Taunton River and Mount Hope Bay, partly underneath the Braga Bridge and next to Fall River Heritage State Park, in the center of the waterfront.
+It is situated at the junction of the Taunton River and Mount Hope Bay, partly underneath the Braga Bridge and next to Fall River Heritage State Park, in the waterfront center.

 The Massachusetts monument may be traced back to the military crew who battled to keep the ship from being torn up and preserve it as a museum vessel.